grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

     ```
     **Make sure to replace the placeholder with your AWS account ID.**

-### Adding the policy to our S3 bucket
+### Adding the policy to the S3 buckets

-To allow the IAM role to access the S3 bucket, you need to add the policy to the bucket.
+To allow the IAM role to access the S3 buckets, you need to add the policy to the bucket.
 You can do this using the AWS Management Console or the AWS CLI.
 The below steps show how to add the policy using the AWS CLI.

-1. Create a bucket policy file named `bucket-policy.json` with the following content:
+1. Create a bucket policy file named `bucket-policy-chunk.json` with the following content:

     ```json
     {